kerimdzhanov/dotenv-flow/README.md

 ### `NODE_ENV`-specific env files

-Actually **dotenv-flow** have no any "predefined" environments, so you may have whatever environment names you want, but it's a good practice to use world's universally recognized environment names like `development`, `test`, `production`, and also frequently used `qa` or `stage`.
+Actually, **dotenv-flow** doesn't have any predefined environment names, so you may use whatever names you want.
+However, it's a good practice to use the world's universally recognized environment names like `development`, `test`, `production`, as well as frequently used `qa` or `stage`.

 The naming convention for `NODE_ENV`-specific files is simply as `.env.${NODE_ENV}[.local]` (i.e. `.env.development`, `.env.test`, `.env.production`, `.env.development.local`, `.env.production.local`, etc.).